About Indra

 How I Work

-I don’t arrive with a pre-built solution.
+I do not arrive with a predetermined solution.

 I start by listening.